Fed95/LorenzoIlMagnifico/README.md

 ### Configurations
 - Main Board configurations
-    + The bonus on the game board associated to the floor can be configurated from the json file `towers.json`
+    + The bonus on the game board associated to the floor can be configured from the json file `towers.json`
-    + The bonus associated to the personal board can be configurated from the json file `configPlayers.json`
+    + The bonus associated to the personal board can be configured from the json file `cardsSpace.json`
-    + The bonus on the Faith points track can be configurated from the json file `faithPointValues.json`, but you can only change the value of the victory points associated to the track.
+    + The bonus on the Faith points track can be configured from the json file `faithPointValues.json`, but you can only change the value of the victory points associated to the track.
+    + The number of market spaces and the presence of multiple work spaces (harvest and production) based on the number of players ca be configure from the file `configPlayers.json`.
+    The change of these parameters are reflected in the GUI too.
 - Cards
-    + The cards can be configurated from the file json `cards.json`
+    + The cards can be configured from the file json `cards.json`
-    + The excommunication cards can be configurated from the json file `excommunication.json`
+    + The excommunication cards can be configured from the json file `excommunication.json`
-    + The leader cards can be configurated in the json file `cards.json` (last 20 cards of the file).
+    + The leader cards can be configured in the json file `cards.json` (last 20 cards of the file).
 - Timeout
     + The timeout before the start of the match after reaching the minimum amount of player is present and can be configurated from the json file `config` (now 1s).
-    + The timeout for a player move is present and can be configurated from the json file `config.json` (now 20 minutes).
+    + The timeout for a player move is present and can be configured from the json file `config.json` (now 20 minutes).

 ### Start of the Match
 - If there are no startup games, a new game is created, otherwise the user automatically enters the game at startup.
 - The match starts after reaching 4 players.
 When two players connect to a game a timeout starts, if other two player do not connect before the end of timeout the match starts with the current players.
+- As will be described later, the possibility to reconnect after a disconnection of a player is based on the player's name.
+For this reason there cannot be active players with the same name.
+Hence, for both CLI and GUI if you try to connect with an already taken name, you will receive an error and you will have to choose another name.

 ### During the Match
 - Each player has a timeout to make a move and the server waits that period.
 After that the player will be suspended.